 Having stuff in a storage space gnaws at me.
 Even if it’s some sort of security blanket.
 And that brings me to the question: Does a placebo work if you know it’s a placebo?
 Probably not.
 I see how having that storage space is a game I’m playing with myself.
 Do I really need to pad my life with stuff to feel safe?
 No.

 So, here I am at the 6-month marker in this new relationship re-evaluating my exit strategy.
 I can feel myself evolving, making choices about how to live a simple life, embracing the uncertainty.
 This love is no longer a hunch.
 It’s a work in progress.
 And my exit strategy isn’t about holding on to stuff, it’s about letting go.
 I don’t need stuff to remind me who I am.
 I’ll be okay without it.
 My security is a state of mind.

 By this point in our lives, nearly all of us have moved in with a significant other.
 Either they move in with us, we move in with them, or we get a new place together.
 We want to hear about your experiences!
-The good, the bad and the great!
-Join us in this conversation!
+Comment below!